underscoreio/shapeless-guide/src/pages/generic/type-classes.md

 writeCsv(iceCreams)
 ```

-### Deriving instances
+### Resolving instances

 Type classes are very flexible
-but they require us to define instances for every type we care about.
+but they require us to define instances
+for every type we care about.
 Fortunately, the Scala compiler has a few tricks up its sleeve
-to create instances for us given rules.
+to resolve instances for us given sets of user-defined rules.
 For example, we can write a rule
-that creates an instance to encode pairs of type `(A, B)`
+that creates a `CsvEncoder` for `(A, B)`
 given `CsvEncoders` for `A` and `B`:

 ```tut:book:silent